 For years, my dentist displayed a poster that said, “You don’t have to floss all your teeth.
 Just the ones you want to keep.”
 That says it all doesn’t it?
 Becoming a trauma-sensitive educator who collaborates to build trauma-sensitive learning environments is comparable.
 We must prioritize safety, connection, regulation, and learning (otherwise known as my Four Essentials) in day-to-day actions that are both preventive and responsive—for every person we care about.
 That should be all of them so the work is not for some kids and adults but each one.

-Here are just a few examples.
+Here are a few ideas.

 "Recognizing that building trauma-sensitive schools is a bit like flossing teeth is the first way to quit making it worse."